Zamiell/stardew-valley/Min-Max_Guide.md

 #### [Energy Count](https://www.nexusmods.com/stardewvalley/mods/4272)

 This always shows the numerical energy count on screen so that you don't have to constantly mouse over the energy bar in order to see it.
+It also shows an accurate count when the energy drops into negative values, which is helpful.

 <br />